fiction

 Life is simple: walk down this road once daily.

-halloween 2020 by zachary jackson
+Halloween 2020 by zachary jackson

 quarry by bessie rubinstein